johnbachman/tBidBaxLipo/doc/thesis/stochastic_models/intro.rst

 synthetic lipid vesicles is treated with purified Bcl-2 proteins.
 While each of the components is abundant, the amount of protein per compartment may be quite small, affecting the quantitative interpretation of the assay results.

-In this work we use synthetic lipid vesicles as a model system to study the effects of reaction compartmentalization on permeabilization kinetics.
-Synthetic lipid vesicles have been used for many years as a model system for studying the activity of pore-forming peptides and proteins, and have resulted in a number of key findings regarding the activity of Bcl-2 proteins.
-In these studies, lipid vesicles enclosing a permeabilization marker such as a fluorescent dye are incubated with one or more Bcl-2 family members and the change in fluorescence is measured over time.

 Kinetics of permeabilization processes
 --------------------------------------